coherent-research/mts-documentation/mts-api-spec.md

 An API Access token can be generated within the MTS application by an administrator.
 More details to come.

+> Note that the MTS API is only available over HTTPS.

 ### API Methods

 The API is implemented as an HTTP based set of methods that use JSON as the data representation format.